Unraveling the Eclipse Mechanism of a Binary Millisecond Pulsar Using Broadband Radio Spectra: Observation and Data Analysis

-where and $L_B=|\frac{ds}{dlnB}|$ is called the scale length for magnetic variation.
-For simplicity we consider the scale length of electron density variations and magnetic field variations are similar.
-Thus the quantity $n_eL_B$ is taken to be equal to the average electron column density $N_e$ \citep{Thompson_1994}.
-The cyclotron approximation is valid if the temperature; $T\leq\frac{m_ec^2}{2km^3}$ \citep{Thompson_1994}.
+where and $L_B=|\frac{ds}{dlnB}|$ is called the scale length of magnetic variation.
+For simplicity, we consider the scale length of electron density variations and magnetic field variations as similar.
+Thus, the quantity $n_eL_B$ is taken to be equal to the average electron column density $N_e$ \citep{Thompson_1994}.
+The cyclotron approximation is valid if the temperature $T\leq\frac{m_ec^2}{2km^3}$ \citep{Thompson_1994}.

-\subsubsection{Synchrotron absorption}
+\subsubsection{Synchrotron Absorption}

-In the trans-relativistic case, the thermal electrons dominate the absorption if cyclotron harmonic; $m<\frac{1}{2}(p+1)$ \citep{Thompson_1994}.
-Thus thermal electrons dominate the absorption at lower cyclotron harmonics.
-At higher harmonic, we consider only the synchrotron absorption by non-thermal electrons with energy density distribution $n(E)=n_0E^{-p}; E_{min}<E<E_{max}$.
+In the trans-relativistic case, thermal electrons dominate the absorption if cyclotron harmonic is $m<\frac{1}{2}(p+1)$ \citep{Thompson_1994}.
+Thus, thermal electrons dominate the absorption at lower cyclotron harmonics.
+At higher harmonics, we consider only the synchrotron absorption by nonthermal electrons with energy density distribution $n(E)=n_0E^{-p}; E_{min}<E<E_{max}$.
 The optical depth is given by

 where $L$ is the absorption length and $p$ is the power-law index.
-Here, we have considered an average magnetic field strength along the LOS and homogeneous distribution non-thermal electron.
-We considered a tiny fraction ($\sim$1\%) of total electron density ($n_e$) as a typical value of non-thermal electron density \citep{Thompson_1994}.
+Here we have considered an average magnetic field strength along the LOS and homogeneous distribution nonthermal electron.
+We considered a tiny fraction ($\sim$1\%) of total electron density ($n_e$) as a typical value of nonthermal electron density \citep{Thompson_1994}.
 For a chosen value of LOS angle ($\theta$) we fitted the observed spectrum with $B$ and $p$ as free parameters.